 Monday, Feb 17

-This morning, return to Lagos, stopping along the way at a local restaurant for a traditional lunch.
-Arrive Lagos in the late afternoon and check into the IBIS Hotel or similar.
+This morning, drive to Abuja, the capital of Nigeria built in the 1980’s as a new city to avoid the congestion of Lagos, stopping along the way at Lokoja for sight-seeing and for a traditional lunch.
+Arrive Abuja in the late afternoon and check into the Newton Park Hotel or similar.
 (B,L,D)

 Tuesday, Feb 18